 These pictures are of Chino Valley's "free range" organic egg production compound in Idalou, TX.
 Each of these 30 building is about 360 feet long and 40 feet wide and confines roughly 15,000 hens.
 (Photo courtesy of Cornucopia Institute)

 Folks, these chickens are not free or ranging... no matter what the label says.
-(I'll explain more in another email how industrial factory farms sneak by with calling this free-range this under USDA organic inspection.)
+(I'll explain more in another email how industrial factory farms sneak by with calling this free-range under USDA organic inspection.)

 But apparently it's good business.

 Because today, if you search "Idalou Egg Ranch TX" in Google Earth or Google Maps to look around for yourself, you'll see that the compound has grown to 40 buildings.
 (4 are off this picture)